 Stir in vanilla and spoon over cake.

-This chocolate mousse recipe is an elegant and easy mousse recipe to prepare.
+Learn how to make chocolate recipes like this smooth chocolate mousse.
+It is an elegant and easy mousse recipe to prepare.
 So delicious topped with whipped cream.

 Melt chocolate, coffee and water together in top of double boiler over hot water (not boiling).